1.

 9.

-A 48-year-old female presents with a left-sided neck mass that has been getting progressively largely over the past 6 months.
+A 48-year-old female presents to see her PCP for evaluation of a left-sided neck mass that has been getting progressively larger in size over the past 6 months.
 She is in overall good health and has no known medical conditions.
-Her primary care physician performs a thorough workup and orders a neck ultrasound that reveals a 2 cm left cervical lymph node that appears concerning for malignancy.
+Her Primary care physician performs a thorough workup and orders a neck ultrasound that reveals a 2 cm left cervical lymph node that appears concerning for malignancy.

-The patient is set up for an incisional biopsy that reveals that she has a grade I follicular lymphoma.
-She is referred to Oncology who performs a bone marrow biopsy that is negative for lymphoma involvement.
+The patient is set up for an incisional biopsy with Interventional Radiology.
+Pathology confirms classic (grade I) follicular lymphoma.
+She is referred over to see an Oncologist who performs a bone marrow aspirate and biopsy.
+Pathology confirms that there is no lymphoma involvement.
 A PET-CT scan shows only FDG activity at this solitary left-sided neck lymph node.
 She is felt to have stage I disease.
+The LDH, CMP and CBC with Platelet/Differential are all normal.
 What should be offered as therapy?

 A .
 Observation